-Note: The LUMlct license creation tool is not included in the toolkit or the runtime package or the application developer's toolkit.
-If you need to create test passwords while enabling a product you should contact LUM Support (lumhelp@it.ibm.com).
-You can not use LUMlct with parameters -F and -C in the same time.
+Note: The LUM1ct license creation tool is not included in the toolkit or the runtime package or the application developer's toolkit.
+If you need to create test passwords while enabling a product you should contact LUM Support (LUMSERV@PL.IBM.COM).
+You can not use LUM1ct with parameters -F and-C in the same time.